jcoliz/WP8DataMigrationSample/README.md

 # Abstract

-This is a sample demonstrating how to migrate local database from Windows Phone to a UWP app.
+This is a sample demonstrating how to migrate a local database from Windows Phone to a UWP app using an Azure Cloud Service.

 # Problem